Celestial navigation: Longitude

-If the angle to Polaris can be accurately measured, a similar measurement to a star near the eastern or western horizons would provide the longitude.
+If the angle to Polaris can be accurately measured, a similar measurement of a star near the eastern or western horizons would provide the longitude.
 The problem is that the Earth turns 15 degrees per hour, making such measurements dependent on time.
 A measure a few minutes before or after the same measure the day before creates serious navigation errors.
-Before good chronometers were available, longitude measurements were based on the transit of the Moon or the positions of the moons of Jupiter.
+Before good chronometers were available, longitude measurements were based on the transit of the moon or the positions of the moons of Jupiter.
 For the most part, these were too difficult to be used by anyone except professional astronomers.
 The invention of the modern chronometer by John Harrison in 1761 vastly simplified longitudinal calculation.

 The longitude problem took centuries to solve and was dependent on the construction of a non-pendulum clock (as pendulum clocks cannot function accurately on a tilting ship, or indeed a moving vehicle of any kind).
-Two useful methods evolved during the 18th century and are still practiced today: lunar distance, which does not involve the use of a chronometer, and use of an accurate timepiece or chronometer.
+Two useful methods evolved during the 18th century and are still practiced today: lunar distance, which does not involve the use of a chronometer, and the use of an accurate timepiece or chronometer.

-Presently, lay-person calculations of longitude can be made by noting the exact local time (leaving out any reference for daylight saving time) when the Sun is at its highest point in the sky.
+Presently, layperson calculations of longitude can be made by noting the exact local time (leaving out any reference for daylight saving time) when the Sun is at its highest point in Earth's sky.
 The calculation of noon can be made more easily and accurately with a small, exactly vertical rod driven into level ground—take the time reading when the shadow is pointing due north (in the northern hemisphere).
-Then take your local time reading and subtract it from GMT (Greenwich Mean Time) or the time in London, England.
-For example, a noon reading (12:00) near central Canada or the US would occur at approximately 6 pm (18:00) in London.
+Then take your local time reading and subtract it from GMT (Greenwich Mean Time), or the time in London, England.
+For example, a noon reading (12:00) near central Canada or the US would occur at approximately 6 p.m.
+(18:00) in London.
 The 6-hour difference is one quarter of a 24-hour day, or 90 degrees of a 360-degree circle (the Earth).
 The calculation can also be made by taking the number of hours (use decimals for fractions of an hour) multiplied by 15, the number of degrees in one hour.
 Either way, it can be demonstrated that much of central North America is at or near 90 degrees west longitude.
 Eastern longitudes can be determined by adding the local time to GMT, with similar calculations.